mseonKim/URP-VolumetricFog-ForwardPlus/README.md

    (In other words, only MainLight is working for Forward)

-3. TAA not supported
-4. DiffuseGI does not contribute to lighting
+3. DiffuseGI does not contribute to lighting
-5. Noise texture is not supported
+4. Noise texture is not supported
-6. The number of LocalSmokeVolume is 4 at maximum.
+5. The number of LocalSmokeVolume is 4 at maximum.
-7. Volumetric lighting is only enabled in a scene view in edit mode.
+6. Volumetric lighting is only enabled in a scene view in edit mode.
 If playing, only enabled in a game view.
+7. TAA in Unity 6 is not supported yet.